fikunmi-ap/solana-improvement-documents/restrict-tfm-bidspace.md

 ## Summary

-This proposal outlines a data structure, algorithm, and breaking change to the JSON RPC API that will allow users to make informed bids for the state they want to access.
+This proposal makes breaking changes to the RPC API, and introduces a target utilization amount to Solana's TFM to improve fee paying and inclusion UX.
 Importantly, the design of the mechanism is such that there is no additional overhead on voting nodes, and it will always maximize blockspace utilization.

 ## Motivation

+The vast majority of Solana transactions overpay for inclusion because there is little guidiance on how much they need to pay.
+Another set of transactions never make it on-chain because even though they were willling to pay the price for inclusion, they were unaware of it.
+The UX degrades further during periods of high activity and some users are effectively locked out of the chain.
-The current implementation of Solana's fee market is a pure first-price auction (FPA) There is theoretical and empirical evidence for the fact this mechanism is suboptimal.
-The theory suggests that the ideal TFM in the blockchain setting is an FPA with a restricted bid space.
-Given that Ethereum solved the same problem with an implementation of such a mechanism a la EIP-1559, there have been discussions to replicate the EIP-1559 mechanism on Solana.
+The primary reason for this phenomenon is that the current implementation of Solana's fee market is a pure first-price auction (FPA).
+There is extensive research and empirical evidence that suggests that this mechanism is suboptimal for users.

+There is also extensive research on how to mitigate the externalities of the mechanism and restricting the auction bidspace is the only method that is known to work.

+EIP-1559 is an implementation of a restricted bidspace, but it comes with it's own problems including an extreme underutilization of network resources and underutilization of block space (when the base fee is too high.)
-Unfortunately, naive replication of the 1559 mechanism is however faced with problems as Solana is a multi-resource (contextually: local fee-market) environment.
+Additionally, a naive replication of the 1559 mechanism on Solana is non-beneficial as Solana is a multi-resource (contextually: local fee-market) environment.
-Because of this copying EIP-1559's core mechanism (as is) will prove to be ineffective.

-In addition, EIP-1559 is a somewhat invasive change as it requires modification of the core protocol.
-A less invasive implementation that can achieve the same effects as (or better than) EIP-1559 without the externalities of SIMD-110 is highly desirable.
+EIP-1559 is also an invasive change as it requires modification of the core protocol and adds additional overhead to voting nodes who must keep track of the base fee.

-### Effectiveness as a TFM
-Research suggests that "first-price auctions with an exogenously restricted bid space are the only static credible mechanisms".
-In short, all blockchains should strive to implement TFMs that model FPAs with restricted bid spaces.

-### Minimalism
-When working on (especially complex) systems, solutions that affect smaller portions of the system are always favored over their counterparts for simplicity and ease of implementation and maintenance.
+Therefore, a mechanism that can achieve the desired results without any of the externalities discussed above is highly desirable.

 ## New Terminology
+- target compute unit utilization; This is the protocol defined target compute unit utilization (can be per block or per account).
+This is a soft cap on how many compute units can be fit in a valid block.

+- maximum compute unit utilization; This is the protocol-defined maximum compute unit utilization.
+This is a hard cap on the number of compute units that can be packed into a valid block.

+- slack: the ratio of target CU-utilization to maximum CU-utilization.
+It  is a measure of how much congested the corresponding account or global market is.

 - recommended priority fee: This is the priority fee that the mechanism "recommends" that a transaction pay.
 It is calculated per account by the *priority fee recommender* based on *recent fees paid*.
 It is similar to but distinct from a per-account EIP-1559 base fee.

-- recommended high priority fee: This is the priority fee that the mechanism "recommends" that a transaction seeking faster-than-normal inclusion pay.
-It is a counterpart to the recommended priority fee for users seeking faster inclusion and or priority.

-- cache: Describes a cache that maps the most contentious accounts to the corresponding recommended priority and high-priority fees.
+- cache: An in-memory a cache that tracks the most congested accounts, the Exponential Moving Average (EMA) of the compute unit utilization, and the recommended priority fees for the corresponding accounts.

-- recent fees paid: is the median fee paid per account (or globally) in the three (3) most recent blocks.

-- recent high fees paid: is the **p90** fee paid per account in the three (3) most recent blocks.

-- priority fee recommender: a gadget that determines the `recommended priority fee` to be paid per account (or globally) based on `recent fees paid`.
-The algorithm is described in a following section.

-- contention: This describes how contentious an account is, for this proposal, contention is simply calculated as the number of transactions writing to an account.

-- `getPriorityFee`: A JSON RPC method to replace the `getRecentPrioritizationFees` or `getFeeForMessage` method.
+- `getPriorityFee`: A JSON RPC method to replace the `getRecentPrioritizationFees` and `getFeeForMessage` methods.
 The `getPriorityFee` request takes a mandatory list of transactions and returns the recommended fee to land a transaction locking all the accounts in the list.

-- `getHighPriorityFee:` A new JSON RPC method.
-It takes a mandatory list of accounts and returns a recommended priority fee to quickly land a transaction locking all the accounts in the list
+- fee: fee is used loosely throughout this document to refer to compute unit cost.

 ## Detailed Design

-At the core of this proposal is a cache that maps accounts to the recommended priority fee (calculation discussed below).
-The fee is described as a recommendation because rather than enforcing that transactions pay (at least) this fee to be included in a block ala EIP-1559 the fee is supposed to guide users on how much to bid.

-While simpler, functionally, the recommended fee is the same as the base fee in EIP-1559 in that (given that fee markets are deterministic), it is a good reference point for users vying for inclusion.

-The defining benefit of this design from a TFM point of view is that because this fee is not enforced in protocol, it is much more responsive to the market than EIP-1559.
-It also allows blocks to be maximally packed at all times (undesired in EIP-1559) by including transactions that don't bid as high as the recommendation.
+Solana's fee market is designed such that only users bidding to access **congested** (accounts for which demand is greater than supply) accounts need to pay more.
+Everyone else (that is strictly interested in quick inclusion) only need to pay the minimum fee for inclusion which is determined by the global demand for blockspace.
+Unfortunately, as is the case with FPAs, the correct fee for the desired outcome is undefined and unknown to users.

+The most useful tools that currently exist are the `getRecentPrioritizationFees` RPC method and other propitery modifications that all do roughly the same thing:
+- take a list of accounts locked by a transaction
+- return the priority fee paid by a transaction that locked all accounts in the list in the last 150 blocks.

+These tools, while useful, are subpar because:
+- they do not (correctly) price blockspace; they make recommendations based on (previous) uninformed bids.
+- they waste RPC resources (150 blocks worth of data is far too much, and can even be harmful).

+Furthermore because different providers have different implementations, there is some loss in efficiency.

+These are the gaps that this proposal intends to address.

+In the proposed system; when a user makes a `getPriorityFee` request to an RPC node; the node checks the attached list of transactions against an in-memory cache that tracks congested accounts and returns the recommended fee for the most expensive (should also be the most congested) account in the list.
+If none of the accounts in the list are in the cache then the method simply returns the recommended global priority fee.
+The fee is described as a recommendation because there is no enforcing that transactions pay
+(at least) this fee to be included (EIP-1559 base-fee-style).
+The recommendation will remain like a normal bid to validators.

+The defining benefits of this approach compared to a protocol-enforced base fee are:
+1. blocks can be maximally packed at all times, and
-Additionally, the fact that the fees are recommendations and not protocol-enforced means validator nodes don't need to maintain this cache or even  be aware of it; only RPC nodes that are traditionally responsible for responding to these types of requests.
+2. there is no additional overhead from tracking a base fee on the protocol; only RPC nodes that are already responsible for responding to these types of requests have to keep the "cache".

-### The cache

-The cache is an in-memory cache maintained by RPC nodes that maps accounts to a `fee_data` struct.

-Let the most recent block seen by the RPC node be `b_n`,

- the `fee_data` struct contains the recommended fee `f_r` for `b_n + 1` and the median and p90 fees
- for the corresponding account in the last three blocks (`b_n`, `b_n-1`, `b_n-2`).

 ### RPC Processing Requests

-When an RPC node receives a `getPriorityFee` request, based on the request it:
+When an RPC node receives a `getPriorityFee` request it:
 - checks the cache for all the accounts in the accounts list attached.
 - if none of the accounts in the list are in the cache then it simply returns the recommended global priority fee.